draiimon/Week4Project/terraform/S3_BACKEND_SETUP.md

 If you receive a 403 Forbidden error when trying to access the S3 bucket:

-1. Verify that the IAM user has the required permissions (Step 1)
+1. Check that the bucket exists in the correct region
-2. Check that the bucket exists and is in the correct region
+2. Verify the IAM user has all the required permissions
-3. Ensure that the AWS credentials being used are correct
+3. Ensure the AWS credentials being used are correct
-4. Verify that the bucket name is globally unique and matches the configuration
+4. Verify that the bucket name matches exactly in all configurations